 Next stop, Venice!
 Made up of 117 small islands linked together by 400 bridges, Venice is top of my European bucket list.

 With no roads, and only canals to get around, life in Venice is completely different to any other city – even the postman uses a boat to get around.
 Make sure you ride down the grand canal, visit Piazza St Marco (St Mark’s Square) and experience a gondola ride during your trip.

 Next we headed into Eastern Europe for a totally different vibe.
 Going from city to city can be a little exhausting so Plitvice Lakes makes a great half way destination to get out into the countryside.
 We used Zagreb as our base and took a day trip to visit the lakes, the photos below will do this stop more justice than any adjectives.

-TOP TIP: I’m not huge on art museums, but whilst you’re in Zagreb, there are a few ‘interesting’ ones to check out including the museum of broken relationships and the museum of optical illusions.
+Zagreb has some interesting museums to check out during your visit including the museum of broken relationships and the museum of optical illusions.

 Budapest (3 nights)

 The Capital of Hungary is an ever popular destination in Europe.
-Whether you’re a first time interrailer or a city breaker, there’s a lot of sights to see including the most beautiful parliament building, an amazing palace and the wondrous Heroes square.
+Whether you’re a first time interrailer or a city breaker, there’s a lot of sights to see including the most beautiful Hungarian Parliament building, Buda castle and the iconic war memorial at Heroes square.

 Prague (2 nights)

 Think of Prague and the Charles Bridge probably springs to mind, this is a great experience for any visitor whether your first or third time in the city, especially in the evening as street artists perform all manner of acts across the bridge.